 What Can I Expect From a Dental Exam?

-During a dental exam at Wichita Family Dental, one of our doctors will ask you important questions about your dental care.
-They will closely inspect your teeth and mouth for signs of decay, infection, or gum disease.
-They may take a detailed, digital x-ray of your mouth and display it on a large monitor in your room.
+During a dental exam at Wichita Family Dental, one of our doctors will closely inspect your teeth and mouth for signs of decay, infection, or gum disease.
+They may take a detailed, digital x-ray of your mouth.
 They will go over this x-ray with you, explain what they see, and provide an accurate diagnosis in order to begin treating any problems.
-They may offer suggestions on how to improve your dental habits and best care for your teeth.
 We can usually begin treatment that day or get you on the schedule to start at your convenience.

 How Can You Prepare For a Dental Exam?

 You should brush your teeth before you come in for your dental exam as that will remove food and plaque.
 Your hygienist and the doctor will ask you questions about your oral care.
 Please be honest about your current oral healthcare routine.
 We understand that many people avoid the dentist for financial reasons or because they experience dental anxiety.
 We are not here to judge you.
 We only want you to practice the best habits to ensure that your oral health is exceptional now and in the future.

 For more information about oral hygiene, read our blog:

 - RESOLUTIONS FOR A HAPPY AND HEALTHY NEW YEAR

 - ORAL CANCER AWARENESS

 - 5 UNUSUAL SIGNS THAT YOU SHOULD SEE YOUR DENTIST